Employee Ownership Trusts in Australia

 To implement an EOT in Australia, business owners will need to seek the assistance of qualified business advisors – lawyers and accountants – for setting up the trust structure correctly.
 Since every business is unique, advisers will conduct a thorough review of a company and its circumstances, while taking into account what its owners and employees want to achieve in the medium-to-long term.
 The advice required will include not only legal, finance and tax, but those key ‘people issues’ like workplace culture and staff engagement.

-It is important also to distinguish EOT’s (Employee Ownership Trusts) from ESOP’s (Employee Share Ownership Plans) as the latter – while also be based on a ‘trust’ structure – actually allocates shares to employees via the trust, whereas in the EOT, all the shares allocated to it remain ‘collectively held’ within it.
+It is important also to distinguish EOT’s (Employee Ownership Trusts) from ESOP’s (Employee Share Ownership Plans) as the latter – while also based on a ‘trust’ structure – actually allocates shares to employees via the trust, whereas in the EOT, all the shares allocated to it remain ‘collectively held’ within it.

 See more details on this below.